PrestaShop/prestashop-specs/content/1.7/back-office/design/image-settings/image-settings-list.md

 **Generate images based on one side of the source image**

+The feature allows to generate the images based on the one side of the source image.
+The default state is Automatic, and this value could take the biggest part of time in image gereration process.
+The second 2 values are - Width or Height.
+The generation process will align to the value that is set.

 **Maximum file size of product customization pictures**

 **Product picture width**